 Waste, Recycling and Reuse

 The University has been working hard to change the way it collects, sorts and recycles its waste.
-The Waste Management Strategy (Non-Hazardous Waste) can be viewed at: Waste Management Strategy and Action Plan (pdf)
+Please view our Waste Management Strategy and Action Plan (2022-27) (pdf).

 Across campus work has begun to standardise all bins on our Estate, but this as of yet is not complete.
 Please look for the advisory labels and notices and help us deliver on our environmental commitments.
 For more information on recycling various materials across campus, please see below: